evanwill/refine-lessons/openrefine-urls.md

 After the operation, the top of the project table should read 20 rows.
 Clicking on Show as *records* should read 4, representing the original CSV rows.
 Notice that the new rows are empty in all columns except *items*.
-To ensure the state is available with each newspaper, the empty values can be filled with the `Fill down` function.
+To ensure the state is available with each newspaper issue, the empty values can be filled with the `Fill down` function.
 Click on the *state* column > *Edit cells* > *Fill down*.

 {% include figure.html caption="fill down" filename="refine-fill-down.png" %}